Opéra sauvage: Overview

 Vangelis produced this album during his electro-acoustic period, which was one of the most productive in his musical career.
 Opéra Sauvage is more akin to his classic sound than his earlier nature scores for the same director, Frédéric Rossif, such as L'Apocalypse des animaux and La Fête sauvage.
 A later collaboration with Rossif in the style of Opéra sauvage was Sauvage et Beau.

 "Hymne" was re-recorded in choral version for the 1991 Eureka concert by Vangelis in Rotterdam.

 Release

 The album reached #42 in the Billboard 200, and stayed in the charts for 39 weeks.

 Instrumentation

-Vangelis plays several synthesizers, piano, Fender Rhodes electric piano (featured extensively on "Rêve"), drums, percussion, xylophone, as well as acoustic & bass guitar ("Chromatique").
+Vangelis plays several synthesizers, piano, Fender Rhodes electric piano (featured extensively on "Rêve"), drums, percussion, xylophone, as well as acoustic and bass guitar ("Chromatique").
 Jon Anderson is credited with playing harp on "Flamants Roses".

 Composition

 The album is full of classical-based and warm melodies, orchestrated with Yamaha CS-80 sounds.
 "Hymne", "L'Enfant", "Mouettes" and "Irlande" build on fairly simple themes that are developed instrumentally.
 "Rêve" is, indeed, as the title suggests, a dreamy calm piece with the hint of jazz in the climax.
 "Chromatique" has a chromatic instrumental line with chords on an acoustic guitar.
 "Flamants Roses", finally, consists of several parts, from slow to upbeat, and finishing off with a bluesy finale; Jon Anderson features prominently on harp.